mdonnalley/e-bikes/CODEY.md

 ## Demo Flow Trigger and Scope

-- The Demo Flow starts when the user asks to analyze a performance issue in `ProductController.cls` (as reported by Scale Center).
+- The Demo Flow starts when the user asks to analyze a performance issue in `ProductController.cls` (as reported by Scale Agent).
 - Once started, guide the user step-by-step.
 After completing each step, stop and ask for permission to continue (e.g., "Proceed to create a Work Item?").
 Do not continue until the user confirms.
 - If the user asks unrelated questions mid-flow, briefly acknowledge and guide back to the next demo step.
 - It's possible that the user will ask you to combine multiple steps of the demo into a single step - that's okay.
 If this happens, you should comply and combine the steps as requested.
 When doing this, you should always ensure that you are following the defined instructions for each step.